How are you different from other Postie Bike events?

 The Postie Bike Challenge is not a registered charity but rather a social enterprise (operated on a commercial basis) which focuses on providing a unique adventure motorcycle event primarily and, where possible, attempts to support community groups through either direct donations or by payment for services.
 The community groups that we support are often not registered charities.
-If you donate the motorcycle to Rotary at the end of the event it may be worth your while discussing this with your tax advisor.

 How do I get to and from the start and end point?